paprikka/obsidian-eleventy/src/notes/Default Apps 2023.md

 tags:
   - untested-article
 ---
 This little exercise was inspired by [Chris Coyer](https://chriscoyier.net/2023/11/25/default-apps-2023/), who was inspired by [Matt C](https://mattcool.tech/posts/default-apps-2023/)... who was inspired by [Tracy Durnell](https://tracydurnell.com) and the [HomeBrew Website Club](https://events.indieweb.org).
-I think it'll be fun to make another list like this next year and compare with this one.
+I think it'll be fun to make another list like this next year and compare with this one. <span id="^3ae872" class="link-marker"></span>

 Also, I've attached a template [below](<#Template>) in case you wan to do this yourself.